project-serum/sol-wallet-adapter/README.md

 await connection.confirmTransaction(txid);
 ```

-See example/src/App.js for a full example.
+See [example/src/App.js](https://github.com/serum-foundation/sol-wallet-adapter/blob/master/example/src/App.js) for a full example.

 ## Development

-Run `yarn start`, then run `yarn start` in example.
+Run `yarn start` in the root directory, then run `yarn start` in the example directory.

 See [create-react-library](https://github.com/transitive-bullshit/create-react-library#development) for details.